kkipkurui123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my readme file for the shell directions file
+this is my first readme